CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09b-Implement_Azure_Container_Instances.md

 ## Architecture

 This architecture represents the deployment of a containerized application in Azure.
-In Task 1, a Container Instance is created within the resource group az104-rg9, enabling a quick and scalable environment to run container-based workloads.
+In Task 1, a Container Instance is created within the resource group, enabling a quick and scalable environment to run container-based workloads.
 In Task 2, the deployed container is accessed through various devices to test and verify the application's behavior and performance, ensuring successful deployment and usability.

 ## Architecture diagram